-When did care homes go into lockdown?
+Covid: What happened to care homes early in the pandemic?

 By 5 March, England had had 273 cases of people with the virus.

-That day Prof Whitty told a committee of MPs that as there were cases that could not be traced back to people who had come from abroad, it was "highly likely therefore that there is some level of community transmission in this virus in the UK now".
+That day Prof Chris Whitty told a committee of MPs that as there were cases that could not be traced back to people who had come from abroad, it was "highly likely therefore that there is some level of community transmission in this virus in the UK now".

 Italy suspended visits to care homes at this point, five weeks after recording its first case.
-The next day Ireland restricted visits - only allowing relatives to see residents just before they died - just a week after the first confirmed case in the country.
+A day later, Nursing Homes Ireland, which represents hundreds of care homes in Ireland, banned non-essential visits, just six days after the first confirmed case in the country.

-On 10 March, Prof Martin Green, head of Care England which represents independent care providers, directed criticism in an Independent article at the government for its response.
+On 10 March, Prof Martin Green, head of Care England, which represents independent care providers, directed criticism in an Independent article at the government for its response.

-At this point in England nearly 800 people had caught the virus, but the article noted that the generic guidance published by Public Health England appeared out of date, as it said there was no evidence of transmission within the UK.
-Prof Green said: "There is no evidence of a plan.
-I'm not even certain they have these plans and aren't just making them up as they go along."
+"There is no evidence of a plan.
+I'm not even certain they have these plans and aren't just making them up as they go along," he said.

-Nevertheless, some homes were deciding to close their doors to visitors, with care groups Barchester and HC-One stopping non-essential visits on 10 March and 12 March.
+Some homes were already deciding to close their doors to visitors, with care groups Barchester and HC-One stopping non-essential visits on 10 March and 12 March.

 Scottish Care - a representative body for social care in Scotland - advised care homes to close to visits on 11 March.